rosschapman/internetross/blog.md

     color: inherit;
 }
 </style>

+### A better term for unintentional technical debt
+#### Tags: technical debt
+##### 10/6/2019

+The other day I got into a small argument with coworkers during sprint retro about the meaning of "technical debt."
+We were scattered about the room scribbling on stickies and considering the anchors that held us back during the last two weeks.
+I noted that the application we were working on had become too large with too many contributions from different teams.
+It was too [complicated](https://blog.jessitron.com/2019/09/26/from-complicated-to-complex/).
+There were places that multiple behaviors were handled by forking rather than separation and the branching was somewhat littered about connectors and the jsx further downstream.
+It was becoming hard to reason about and, more importantly, to change.

+In that moment I was reticent to describe this situation as "debt" since I'd been thinking more about debt as the future IOW you make for a present tradeoff that increases your speed.
+Which means you're kicking off an amortization plan, hopefully incremental and steady.
+To think of complicated code emerging from *bit rot* or *cruft* -- or in this case may have just been not-so-great design -- didn't situate in Cunningham's metaphor for me because it showed up as a surprise.
+Are we ever really surprised by our credit card bill?

+There are other sources of debt people talk about.
+Procrastination, neglecting architectural work.
+I truly believe the teams working in this code were moving smartly.
+Then there's the whole category of "unintentional" debt.
+That didn't didn't feel accurate to me.
+There is an aspect of stuff out of our control but the intent/unintent dichotomy feels unsatisfying if software is a complex system of people, code, automations, feedbacks...I don't know.
+Language is hard.
+I guess I'm gliding at the edges of a linguistic constraint.
+A *weak* Sapir–Whorfian [confusion](https://en.wikipedia.org/wiki/Linguistic_relativity).

+Nonetheless, I conceded this was *a form* of technical debt.
+While it may not have been a result of a conscious decision, now that we observed it we could choose to deal with it as debt.

+Luckily, as I was catching up on my daily doses of software newsletters this morning, jessitron hyperlinked her latest [blog](https://blog.jessitron.com/2019/10/05/dont-just-keep-trying-report-your-limits/) to another [post](https://blog.atomist.com/whats-lurking/) from the Atomist site that gives us what I think is a more accurate  language for this very type of technical debt.

+> Technology drift is a form of technical debt that comes from progress.
+As our target architecture advances, it leaves a trail of projects in all its momentary incarnations.
+As repositories proliferate, the accumulation holds us back.
+We have many technologies and many versions of each.
+We have the risks of all of them.

+Technical drift!
+I can get down with that.

 ### Two tales of Binary Search
 #### Tags: JavaScript, interviews
 ###### 10/1/2019

-I still have lingering rage from about two years ago when an interviewer said to me: "I could probably implement this in about 20 minutes."
-These are crushing words during a facetime screen for someone who has been programming and building web apps professionally for 3+ years.
+I still have lingering rage from two years ago when an interviewer said to me: "I could probably implement this in about 20 minutes."
+Seriously crushing words to utter offhand during a facetime code screen for someone who has been programming and building web apps professionally for 3+ years.

 The problem was something like *find the nearest value to x in the array*.
-Basic algorithm bullshit.
-But UIs we build for more typical business and e-commerce applications don't often require handling of big datasets, so a simple *filter* function at 0(n) time will satisfy the requirements.
-That was my lived experience.
+I'm so bad at toy algorithm questions since I basically spent those first 3sh years smashing a ton of Rails and Ember into my brain and worked to be productive building more typical business app/e-commerce style UIs.
+I wasn't a whiz at data traversal.
+More like a deep component interface expert.
+What else would you call it?
+Suffice to say a simple *filter* function at 0(n) time would satisfy the requirements.
+That is lived experience.

-My interviewer pushed me to consider a big data array.
-I was stumped, and failing hard in the spotlight.
-But apparently this was easy.
-His tone communicated this was basic stuff. *20 minutes*.
-He let me spend some time after the interview coming up with a solution to email later, but that was futile.
+But my interviewer pushed me to consider a big fat array.
+I was stumped, and failing hard in the spotlight. *Only 20 minutes*.
+Bro even let me spend some time after the interview coming up with a solution to email later, but that was futile.
 I didn't even know how to properly phrase the problem for Google.
 I got rejected.

-What I learned later is that the dude was looking for a solution implementing binary search -- something any CS grad would know.
+What I learned later is that bro was looking for a solution implementing binary search -- something any CS grad would know.
 I didn't have a CS background.
 I learned to program on the job and never had to care about that level of performance in the apps I worked on.

 To this day, around 6 years into my career, I haven't had to implement a binary search algorithm to scan over a big data set.